 SEASONAL COLORS: The autumn is a smash hit.
 Bronze to burgundy foliage colors adorn the plant for 4 to 6 weeks.
-When winter arrives the marcon, gray, brown and black bark on the artistically formed branches and trunk will create a beautiful image in any landscape or forest.
+When winter arrives the maroon, gray, brown and black bark on the artistically formed branches and trunk will create a beautiful image in any landscape or forest.
 In the spring delicate green foliage appears and lasts through the summer.
-The leaves are very fine textured and the green cones are tiny and will appear in late summer.
+The leaves are very fine textured and the green cones are tiny and will appear in late summer,

 PLANT USES: Grow as an accent tree or around ponds, it loves moisture and is not invasive.
-A row of the trees is eye catching and will act as a wind break.
+A row of the trees is eye catching and will act as a wind break. pH REQUIREMENTS: 4.5 - 6.5.
 SOIL TYPE: Sandy, sandy loam, clay loam or clay may be used.
 LIGHT REQUIREMENTS: Full sun.
 PLANT SPACING: To create a row, space the trees at 5 feet apart.
 GROWTH RATE: The first year expect 24 inches of growth.
 After the first year the plants will grow 6 to 8 feet per year.
 MULCHING: Mulching is beneficial on sandy soils.
 WATER REQUIREMENTS: Keep moist the first two years.
 FERTILIZER REQUIREMENTS: Medium rate of fertilizer required.
 Use non-acid.
 PRUNING: Prune only to shape the plant to the form desired.
+INSECTS: None.

-DECIDUOUS HOLLY (Winterberry)
+USDA ZONES DECIDUOUS HOLLY (Winterberry)